Sweattowel/AlieSohn-Pottery/README.md

 UNCOMPLETE Explore UI Enhancement: Experiment with color theory, UI beautification using tools like React Spring, and ensuring consistency in font sizes and weights.
 UNCOMPLETE Optimize Frontend Code: Continuously strive for clean and efficient frontend code.
 UNCOMPLETE Optional: Further UI Development: If interested, delve deeper into UI development, considering resources like AWS for full-stack solutions.
-UNCOMPLETE Explore Color Theory: Learn about the 60-30-10 rule for color coordination and proper color selection.
+COMPLETE Explore Color Theory: Learn about the 60-30-10 rule for color coordination and proper color selection.
-UNCOMPLETE Enhance UI Beautification: Experiment with hover effects, box shadows, and other visual enhancements using libraries like React Spring.
+COMPLETE Enhance UI Beautification: Experiment with hover effects, box shadows, and other visual enhancements using libraries like React Spring.
     Addit:
         Added box shadows for storeItem cards, looks nice so far, too much?
 UNCOMPLETE Maintain Consistency in Design: Ensure consistency in font sizes, weights, and other attributes for a polished UI.